adelriosantiago/adelriosantiago-blog/safe-mongodb/eng.md

 1.- If you are using a MongoDB versions lower than 2.6 then *you need* and really mean *you need* to disable external access to the database, this will make your DB accessible only from your localhost.
 This is done by opening the file "mongod.conf" and adding the line "bind_ip = 127.0.0.1" to it.
 Replace if it already exists.
 MongoDB added this setting by default on versions 2.6.
 Also, please consider migrating to version 3.0 or later as it includes several security improvements.

-1.1.- (Optional) On the next line on the same file.
-You can see the "port" value, you can also change it if you don't want to use the default port, howeever I don't recommend this, I consider it a lame obfuscation attempt, I've seen people changing default ports and thinking that the deploy is now ultra-safe.
-In any case you should worry only about hackers that know how to perform a port scan./Bear in mind that if a hacker is good enough he will very likely use a port scanner anyway./nothing prevents a hacker to use a port scanner./a good hacker would use a port scanner anyway.
+2.- (Optional) On the next line on the same file.
+You can see the "port" value, you can also change it if you don't want to use the default port, however I don't recommend this, I consider it a lame obfuscation attempt, I've seen programmers attempting to "secure" therir DB deployments just by changing the default port.
+This is a bad idea and in any case you should worry only about hackers that know how to perform a port scan./Bear in mind that if a hacker is good enough he will very likely use a port scanner anyway./nothing prevents a hacker to use a port scanner./a good hacker would use a port scanner anyway.

-2.- Disable incoming connections to port 27017
+3.- Disable incoming connections to port 27017
 You just disabled external connections on steo 1 but you should anyway block access to the port (just in case).
 The UFW (or Uncomplicated Firewall) is a very useful, easy-to-use firewall for Linux.
 Chances are that your linux distro already have this package installed by default.
 In case you don't, install it with `sudo apt-get install ufw` and then do a `sudo ufw status verbose` to get the firewall current status.
+Your `sudo ufw status verbose` should look like:

+()[images/ufw.png]

-3.- Disable HTTP interface: Apparently MongoDB has a HTTP interface running on port 27018, quite frankly I have never seen it working but you should disable it when going into production.
+4.- Disable HTTP interface: Apparently MongoDB has a HTTP interface running on port 27018, quite frankly I have never seen it working but you should disable it when going into production.
 Uncomment or add `nohttpinterface = true` the mongod.conf.

-4.- Always run mongo with authentication: This is done by running `mongod --auth`.
+5.- Always run mongo with authentication: This is done by running `mongod --auth`.
 This way you will be prompted your username and password when connecting.
 Here are are the stummarized steps taken from the article (Enable Client Access Control)[https://docs.mongodb.org/v3.0/tutorial/enable-authentication/]

-4.1.- Run `mongod` to run the daemon without access control.
+6.1.- Run `mongod` to run the daemon without access control.
-4.2.- Connect to the instance with `mongo` on another terminal 4.3.- Create a database administrator user with `db.createUser({user: "exampleAdminUser", pwd: "exampleAdminPass", roles: [{role: "root", db: "admin"}]})`.
+6.2.- Connect to the instance with `mongo` on another terminal 6.3.- Create a database administrator user with `db.createUser({user: "exampleAdminUser", pwd: "exampleAdminPass", roles: [{role: "root", db: "admin"}]})`.
 This is the admin username, don't change the field *db* yet.
 Also note that while the documentation states that you should create the admin user with "userAdminAnyDatabase", (this setting don't seem to work for many people)[http://stackoverflow.com/questions/23943651/mongodb-admin-user-not-authorized].
-4.4.- Close all mongo and mongod terminals.
+6.4.- Close all mongo and mongod terminals.
-4.5.- Run `mongo -u "exampleAdminUser" -p "exampleAdminPass" --authenticationDatabase "admin"` to run the daemon with access control.
+6.5.- Run `mongo -u "exampleAdminUser" -p "exampleAdminPass" --authenticationDatabase "admin"` to run the daemon with access control.
-4.6.- Create a database user with `use exampleDatabase db.createUser({user: "exampleUser", pwd: "examplePass", roles: [{role: "readWrite", db: "exampleDatabase"}]})`
+6.6.- Create a database user with `use exampleDatabase db.createUser({user: "exampleUser", pwd: "examplePass", roles: [{role: "readWrite", db: "exampleDatabase"}]})`
-4.7.- Finally connect to exampleDatabase with this user, like `mongo -u "exampleUser" -p "examplePass" --authenticationDatabase "exampleDatabase"`
+6.7.- Finally connect to exampleDatabase with this user, like `mongo -u "exampleUser" -p "examplePass" --authenticationDatabase "exampleDatabase"`

 You now have two users to remember and document on your password reminder page:
 You now have two users to register on your password notebook.
 (If you don't have a password notebook you should)[link]: